mbuesch/pwman/README.rst

 * Store arbitrary attributes and text data along with the passwords and login credentials.
 * Generate two factor authentication tokens (`TOTP <https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm>`_).
+* Database search with Regular Expressions or SQL LIKE syntax.
 * Database compare (diff).
 In pwman prompt, at pwman command line and as `git diff` extension.
 * Shell-style Tab-completion for all commands.
 * Custom Python scripts for arbitrary database processing.